How to Buy Bitcoins in Nigeria

 Changelly

-You can read my complete Changelly review here.
+You can read my full Changelly review here.

 6. Bitcoin ATMs in Nigeria

-As of 2017, there are no Bitcoin ATMs in Nigeria according to CoinATMRadar.
+As of 2024, there are two Bitcoin ATMs in Nigeria, according to CoinATMRadar.
+One is in Ikeja and the other is in Lekki.

 7. Conclusion

-Although Bitcoin’s legal status in Nigeria is a little murky, for now it seems that Bitcoin trading is continuing as normal.
-Hopefully the government will clarify its stance in future.
-As
+Although Bitcoin’s legal status in Nigeria was once a little murky, it now seems that Bitcoin trading is progressing in a positive direction.

-Nigerian exchanges are operating as normal and accepting bank deposits and withdrawals, it seems the de facto status of Bitcoin is that it’s acceptable to use within the country.
+As both Nigerian and international exchanges are operating as normal and accepting bank deposits and withdrawals, it seems the de facto status of Bitcoin is that it’s acceptable to use within the country.